Emilieczq/python-tools/watermarker_image/readme.md

 ## Usage
 1. Prepare watermark.png and background.jpg in the same path of pyhton file, or change the filename in the watermarker.py file.
 The input images files can be png, jpg, pdf etc. If your inputs are pdf, you coud use another library, the example is in the repository **pdf/Water Marker**.
-2. Run `python3 watermarker.py`, the output is result.jpg (with Python 2.7, use `python3 watermarker.py`)
+2. Run `python3 watermarker.py`, the output is result.jpg (with Python 2.7, use `python watermarker.py`)